Signature moments to characterize laws of stochastic processes

-A test is a measurable subset $R$ such that the null hypothesis $H_0$ is refuted if $(X_1,\ldots,X_m,Y_1,\ldots,Y_n)\in R$.
-Given laws $(P_X,P_Y)$, the probability of falsely rejecting the null is called the type I error, and similarly the probability of falsely accepting the null is called the type II error.
-If the type I error can be bounded from above, uniformly over all $\PP$ under which $X$ and $Y$ are independent, by a constant $\alpha$, then we say that the test $R$ is of level $\alpha$.
-In the MMD context, a natural candidate for a test is
+Denote with $X=(X(t_1), \ldots,X(t_L)), Y=(Y(s_1), \ldots, Y(s_L))$ two independent, discrete-time stochastic processes that evolve in $\RR^d$.
+We are given $m$ (resp.~$n$) i.i.d.~samples from $X$ (resp.~$Y$), which we denote with $\bX=\{X_1,\ldots,X_m\}$ and $\bY=\{Y_1,\ldots,Y_n\}$.
+That is, each $X_i$ is a sequence of $L$ vectors in $\RR^d$.
+The probability of falsely rejecting the null is called the \emph{Type I error}, and similarly the probability of falsely accepting the null is called the \emph{Type II error}.
+If the Type I error can be bounded from above, uniformly over all $\PP$ under which $X$ and $Y$ are independent, by a constant $\alpha$, then we say that the test is of \emph{significance level} $\alpha$.
+Given a statistic $T(\bX,\bY)$ one can construct a simple permutation test: under the null $H_0$ one can sample from the distribution of $T(\bX,\bY)$ by sampling uniformly at random from the $(m+n)!$ permutations $\pi$ of $\{1,\ldots,m+n\}$ and evaluate